 Why is this happening?
 Profound demographic, economic and cultural shifts are radically altering the preferences of both firms and people, re-forging the link between economy-shaping and place-making.

-The prototypical family of the suburban era — a married couple with school-age children — now represents only 20 percent of households, down from over 40 percent in 1970.
+now represents only 20 percent of households, down from over 40 percent in 1970.
 “Quality of life” is increasingly understood as proximity to restaurants, retail, cultural and educational institutions, and other urban amenities.
 Young professionals are starting families later and, in the meantime, demanding a vibrant street life, historic neighborhoods, and public transit.

 At the same time, our open, innovative economy craves proximity and extols integration, where knowledge can be transferred seamlessly between, within and across clusters, firms, workers and supporting institutions.
 With the rise of open innovation and networked idea generation, the imperative to collaborate has expanded to a broad group of knowledge-intensive sectors, including science- and technology-heavy fields such as chemicals, biotechnology, telecommunications, and semiconductors.
 No single company can master all the knowledge it needs; rather, innovation relies on a network of connected firms.
 In short, companies need to collaborate to compete.